 Let’s move on to geometry.
 The geometry of a bike refers to the actual shape and design of a bike’s frame.
 The frame design or geometry of a bike can make the bike easy or challenging to ride and balanced with plenty of distance between the seat and the handlebars.
 The Strider provides enough room for a child to lean into the bike while comfortably and naturally extending their legs behind them to run.
 This extra space also provides much-needed room for little ones to get on and off the bike to top it off.
 The seat on the Strider sits low on the bike which helps to lower the center of gravity of the rider and increases the overall stability of this bike.

-The seat height of just 11 inches kids as young as 18 months can ride a Strider on the flip side.
+With a seat height of just 11 inches, kids as young as 18 months can ride a Strider on the flip side.
 The Strider’s standard seat post can be swapped with a longer seat post to easily accommodate older and taller riders.
 As well the strider classic has a 5-inch seat height range from 11 inches to 16 inches.
-The strider sport and pro both come with an extended seat post that adds an additional three inches to the maximum seat height to complement that wide seat height range.
+The Strider Balance Bikes sport and pro both come with an extended seat post that adds an additional three inches to the maximum seat height to complement that wide seat height range.

-The Striders handlebars can also adjust up to four inches taller.
+The Strider Balance Bikes handlebars can also adjust up to four inches taller.
 So as you raise that seat height as your child grows raised the handlebars along with it.
 The one disadvantage to Strider’s adjustable handlebars is that when a child falls the handlebars often get out of alignment.
 It’s a super quick fix but something to watch out for.
 This is an issue for any balance bike with a quick-release clamp system on the handlebars with more room to grow with that extended seat post.
 Many kids often stay on a Strider bike a bit longer and then transition directly to a 16-inch pedal bike.
-If you’re buying your child their first balanced bike and they’re already 4 or 5 make sure to take a look it’s Striders larger balanced bikes.
-The Strider 14x carefully tucked in below the seat.
+If you’re buying your child their first balanced bike and they’re already 4 or 5 make sure to take a look it’s Strider’s larger balance bikes.
+The Strider 14x is carefully tucked in below the seat.